fiddle leaf fig soil

 Why Soil Matters for Fiddle-leaf Figs?

-When plants are taken from their natural soil for reasons of growing them indoors, they are deprived of some basic needs.
+When plants are taken from their natural soil for reasons of growing fiddle leaf figs indoors, they are deprived of some basic needs.
 The only way to successfully cultivate them is by providing an alternative soil where they can have the essential nutrition, water, and anchorage.

 Potting soil is the term used to call the growing medium of plants cultivated in containers or pots.
 It may or may not contain actual soil.